Previously: Common knowledge topples a dictator. Dreams get weird in the age of Psi.

 She’s trying to save the moment; take her up on it!
 “I’m not so sure,” I say.

 I think about how yesterday, for one bewildering hour, I was enfrenzied by dreams of classless utopia.
-I almost shouted, I am the vanguard of the worker’s revolution! as the spores of some blooming red thoughtform found fertile ground amidst my neurons.
+I almost shouted, I am the vanguard of the worker’s revolution! as the spores of some blooming red psychofaun found fertile ground amidst my neurons.
 And that was right after I became convinced that Allah was the truth.

 “Well, you’re not alone,” she said, literally reading my mind.
 “My friend, Jill, walked past an Evangelical church last week and became convinced she was Jesus Christ.”